BryanH/TiFlexiGrid/README.md

 An Alloy Widget for creating flexible grid layouts in iOS and Android.
 It works on phones and tablets in any orientation.
 Now you can create your own custom grid items and assign them to TiFlexiGrid .
 You can set different grid parameters depending the orientations, each item could have it's own layout, add a custom function when an item is clicked, add a single item or group of items, clear the grid, etc. Please refer to the sample project to see it in action.

 Thanks to everyone for the feedback and contributions.
-It's awesome to see so many people using my widget.
-If anyone have some ideas, requests, contributions or want to show how you are using the widget , contact me at [@pablorr18](http://twitter.com/pablorr18).
-Another cool widget is coming very soon.

 ### Changelog

-**Module version now available (for Ti Classic)**
+**Module version now available (for Ti Classic)** **1.02.01**
+* Code cleanup

 **1.2**
 * New parameters, methods and functions (even more flexible).
 More info below.
 * New onItemClick event
 * Optimizations for Android (both handsets and tablets)
 * Fixed issue about images not loading (iOS)
 * New sample for both iOS and Android  (Cross-Platform Image Gallery Sample)
 * General bug fixes

 **1.1**